spacetelescope/jwst/docs/jwst/rscd/description.rst

 If only one group is left valid, the algorithm records information header (more information given the table below).
 This allows the :ref:`ramp_fitting <ramp_fitting_step>` to still derive a flux value (provided the user has enabled suppress_one_group = False).

+`
-This step results in the data contained in the the first `n_skip` groups being excluded from subsequent steps, such as :ref:`jump detection <jump_step>` and :ref:`ramp_fitting <ramp_fitting_step>`.
+This step results in the data contained in the the first ``n_skip`` groups being excluded from subsequent steps, such as :ref:`jump detection <jump_step>` and :ref:`ramp_fitting <ramp_fitting_step>`.

 Only the GROUPDQ array is modified.
 The SCI and ERR arrays remain unchanged.
 The PIXELDQ arrays are only updated in the case of bright saturating data when the RSCD skip count is lowered to preserve valid groups.
-In this case,  the FLUX_ESTIMATED flag isadded  to indicate a potential bias from the FET transient.
+In this case, the FLUX_ESTIMATED flag is added  to indicate a potential bias from the FET transient.

 RSCD Keywords   Meaning